akeneo/pim-helpcenter/content/updates/2020-07/consistency-in-structure.md

 ::: meta-data type="Improvement" features="Data Quality Insights" available="early July" link-to-doc="../articles/improve-data-quality.html#improve-data-quality"
 :::

-We keep on adding new features to help you improve your data quality.
-To garantee consistency on your customer-facing product data, we introduced spell-check in category names, attribute and options labels.
+You can now benefit from spell-checking on category names, attributes and option labels to guarantee consistency on your customer-facing product data.

 You can now check spelling mistakes and correct them in your categories and attributes data quality in the `Settings`.
 This improvement is also available in the `Product Edit Form`.
 New recommendations are listed should we find errors.
 The better the content, the higher the consistency grade :wink: